 Woolston is a visual artist who works across installation, photography, moving image and print.
 Often working in non-gallery spaces, across community settings and within archives or sites of listed significance.

-Her practice generates frameworks for discursive reflection; focussing upon developing structures for ecological and emotional recovery via public realm interventions, socially engaged practice and site-specific responses.
+Her practice generates frameworks for discursive reflection; focussing upon structures, environments and mechanisms that engender ecological and emotional recovery via public realm interventions, socially engaged practice and site-specific responses.

 'Robyn often examines issues that others shy away from, from difficult emotions to consumer waste.
 In so doing, she seeks to make visible that which is forgotten, left behind and discarded.'